kubevirt/user-guide/workloads/controllers/virtual-machine-replica-set.md

 $ virtctl expose vmirs vmi-ephemeral --name vmiservice --port 27017 --target-port 22
 ```

-All service exposure options that apply to a VirtualMachineInstance apply to an VirtualMachineInstanceReplicaSet.
+All service exposure options that apply to a VirtualMachineInstance apply to a VirtualMachineInstanceReplicaSet.
 See [Exposing VirtualMachineInstance](http://www.kubevirt.io/user-guide/#/workloads/virtual-machines/expose-service) for more details.

 ## When to use a VirtualMachineInstanceReplicaSet